-Accuracy will be essential to meet your buyers’ expectations and to avoid purchasing and despatch errors.
+Accuracy will be essential to meet your buyers’ expectations and to avoid purchasing and dispatch errors.
 If your legacy systems are several years old, you might find they are no longer fit for purpose.
 Integrating your back-office systems and processes with your ecommerce platform will create a seamless purchasing experience and streamline your operations.

 To implement a comprehensive ecommerce strategy, all aspects of your operation need to be considered.
 As well as whole goods, your aftermarket parts and consumables market and configured assemblies will need to be included in your overall plan.

-Step 1: To move ahead, the first step is to appoint an executive champion for the project who will be responsible for implementation.
+1: To move ahead, the first step is to appoint an executive champion for the project who will be responsible for implementation.
 Their role will be to overcome the potential barriers and to focus on the business benefits that ecommerce will deliver.